 The growing and harvesting of trees on both private and public forestland generates timber revenue.
 Property taxes are collected on the value of private forestland.
 A severance tax applies to the value of trees harvested on small tracts in private ownership.
-A privilege and a harvest tax are levied on the volume of harvested timber from both private (and public) land.
-Historically, Oregon timber taxes have also included property tax on the value of standing timber and special programs for reforesting cutover lands.
+A forest products harvest tax is levied on the volume of harvested timber from both private and public land.
+Historically, Oregon timber taxes have included property tax on the value of standing timber and special programs for reforesting cutover lands, but these are no longer in effect.